Lewis John Carlino

-Lewis John Carlino (January 1, 1932 – June 17, 2020) was an American screenwriter and director.
-His career spanned five decades and included such works as The Fox, The Brotherhood, The Mechanic, The Sailor Who Fell from Grace with the Sea, I Never Promised You a Rose Garden, Resurrection, and The Great Santini.
-Carlino was nominated for many awards, including the Academy Award for Best Adapted Screenplay.
+Lewis John Carlino (January 1, 1932 – June 17, 2020) was an American playwright, screenwriter, and film director.
+His best known works included the screenplays for Seconds (1966), The Fox (1967), The Brotherhood (1968), The Mechanic (1972), I Never Promised You a Rose Garden (1977), and Resurrection (1980).
+He wrote and directed the literary adaptations The Sailor Who Fell from Grace with the Sea (1976), based on a novel by Yukio Mishima; and The Great Santini (1979), based on a novel by Pat Conroy.

+Carlino was nominated for an Academy Award for Best Adapted Screenplay for I Never Promised You a Rose Garden and a Golden Globe Award for Best Screenplay for The Fox.
+He was also a three-time Writers Guild of America Award nominee and a Drama Desk Award winner.

+Early life and education

+Carlino was born in New York City, the son of an Italian immigrant from Sicily.
+He attended El Camino College before he was drafted into the United States Air Force in 1951.
+He served for four years during the Korean War, an experience that later inspired him to make the film The Great Santini.
+After his discharge, he used the G.I.
+Bill to enroll at the University of Southern California, where he studied drama.
+He graduated in 1958.

+Career

 Theatrical work

 One of Carlino's earliest works was a play, The Brick and the Rose; a collage for voices.
 It was published on December 12, 1957, and the first production took place that year in the Ivar Theatre, now part of the LA Film School, in Hollywood, California.

 The script for The Brick and the Rose was distributed by the Dramatists Play Service beginning in 1959 and the play was presented on television as part of the CBS Repertoire Workshop on January 24, 1960.

 Carlino continued to write for theater with some success with scripts regularly published by Dramatists Play Service and numerous performances in several venues including the American National Theatre and Academy and the John Golden Theatre.
+He won a Vernon Rice Award in 1964.